Skip to content

 Compiler Support and Alternatives

-If your compiler does not fully support C++20 Ranges, or if you want some extra features, consider the following:
+If your compiler does not fully support C++20 Ranges, or if you want some additional features, consider:

-- range-v3 library: This is the reference implementation of Ranges, written by Eric Niebler.
-C++20 Ranges is based on it.
+1. range-v3 library: This is the reference implementation of Ranges, written by Eric Niebler; C++20 Ranges is based on it.
 It can be used with C++14/17.

 #include <range/v3/all.hpp>

-But honestly, in 2024, mainstream embedded compilers (GCC 11+, Clang 13+) have fairly solid support for C++20 Ranges.
-If your project can upgrade its compiler, we strongly recommend using the standard library implementation directly.
+However, to be honest, in 2024, mainstream embedded compilers (GCC 11+, Clang 13+) have fairly good support for C++20 Ranges.
+If your project can upgrade the compiler, we strongly recommend using the standard library implementation directly.

 Summary